-Learn the fight song.

-Join or create an organization or club on campus.

-Play on an intramural team.

-Take a group fitness class at the AFC or RAC.

-Try every dining hall on campus at least once.

-Hang out at the Ridge.

-Take a class in a subject you know nothing about.
+- Take a class in a subject you know nothing about.

-Attend Mason Madness.

-Go see a performance in the Center for the Arts.
+- Go see a performance in the Center for the Arts.

-Visit the Presidents Park Greenhouse.
+- Visit the Presidents Park Greenhouse.

+- Attend Mason Madness.

-Take the CliftonStrengths Assessment.
+- Take the CliftonStrengths Assessment.

-Travel to a new country with the Global Education Office.
+- Travel to a new country with the Global Education Office.

-Attend International Week events.
+- Attend Internation Week events.